josegonzalez/minui-n64-pak/README.md

 ### Save states

 In addition to in-game saves, this pak supports a single save state.
+Save states are stored in `$SDCARD_PATH/.userdata/shared/N64-mupen64plus`

 - Save: To create a save state, press `SELECT + L2`.
 - Load: To load a save state, press `SELECT + R2`.